ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab00.md

  <p>If someone is asking for your password over email, it is a scam called a &quot;phishing attack&quot;&mdash;don't be fooled by these dastardly villains!'</p>

 <hr>
-<p>Copyright 2018, Ziad Matni, CS Dept, UC Santa Barbara.
+<font size="9"><p>Copyright 2018, Ziad Matni, CS Dept, UC Santa Barbara.
 Based in part on work by Phillip Conrad.
-Permission to copy for non-commercial, non-profit, educational purposes granted, provided appropriate credit is given;  all other rights reserved.</p>
+Permission to copy for non-commercial, non-profit, educational purposes granted, provided appropriate credit is given;  all other rights reserved.</font></p>